For best quality audio in your recordings:

-- Keep the background noise to the minimum.
+- Keep the background noise to a minimum.
 Sometimes just closing a door might be helpful.

-- Speak at a normal non-rushed pace and enunciate clearly.
+- Speak normally, at a non-rushed pace, and enunciate clearly.

-- If the speaker does not have a lapel mic make sure the speaker is not walking away from the mic.
+- If the speaker does not have a lapel microphone, make sure the speaker is not walking away from the mic.

 - Check where you place the microphone.
 If your meeting involves many people sitting together sharing the same dial-in, place the microphone near the participants who are talking.
-If the mic is stationary or not close to the participants, repeat the participant's questions or statements into the mic to be sure everything is heard in the recording.
+If the mic is stationary or not close to the participants, repeat the participant's questions or statements into the mic to be sure listeners/viewers can hear in the recording.

 - If necessary, choose an external microphone over a built-in one for better sound quality.